sbeliakou/linux-lab/Quiz Questions/README.md

 #### module 15.
 InitV System

 #### module 16.
 SystemD
+How to explore running services on your PC?

+How to check httpd service state?

+How to restart tomcat service?

+Can you change boot order of definite service?

+How to get list dependencies of definite service?

 #### module 18.
 Using Journalctl
+How to get journal records of httpd service?

+How to get boot log from journal?

+How to get last 7 records from journal?

 #### module 19.
 Working with Cron Jobs
 Which cron job will be executing every minute?